Country guide

 Colombia employer of record

-The employer of record (EOR) has extenseive knowledge and local expertise and takes care of all Colombia compliance aspects of employment, including payroll management, taxes, statutory employee benefits, employment contracts, severance pay and more.
+Europortage Colombia Employer of Record (EOR) solution makes it easy for you to hire your talent in Colombia The employer of record (EOR) has extenseive knowledge and local expertise and takes care of all Colombia compliance aspects of employment, including payroll management, taxes, statutory employee benefits, employment contracts, severance pay and more.

-✔️ Drafting local compliant contracts
+✔️ Drafting locally compliant contracts

-✔️Process payroll accurately and on time
+✔️Processing payroll accurately and on time

-✔️ Provide the best employee experience
+✔️ Providing an excellent employee experience

-✔️Seamlessly handle global mobility
+✔️Seamlessly handling global mobility

-✔️ Pay your talent in local currency
+✔️ Paying your talent in local currency

 Partner with an employer of record (EOR) is quite a game changer and can help you hire globally.
 The EOR will be the legal employer, which means they will handle employment contracts, onboarding process, compliance, benefits, payroll and more.